offen/docker-volume-backup/README.md

 AWS_S3_BUCKET_NAME="<xxx>"

 # This is the FQDN of your storage server, e.g. `storage.example.com`.
-# You can leave it blank when working against AWS S3.
+# Do not set this when working against AWS S3.
 # AWS_ENDPOINT="<xxx>"

 ########### BACKUP PRUNING